pavulurihemachowdary/python-projects/README.md

 IV)CHOOSE ADVENTURE GAME :
   The choosing adventure game is prompt based one where it creates a scenario with options to choose by the user.
   Based on these it generates further adventures.Basically it is most of customisable kind of project/game.

+V)ALARAM CLOCK:
+  The alarm clock is a timer based python program,which user can set timer and it starts ringing after the timer over.
+  I used playsound module for implemntation of sound in this program.